-All students have a choice of hot lunch, sandwiches, salad bar, soup and assorted side offerings in the dining Commons.
+All students have a choice of hot lunch, sandwiches, salad, soup and assorted side offerings in the dining Commons.
 The dining Commons is also open before school for students wishing to buy a snack or breakfast before classes begin.
+For safety reasons, there is no ordering of food from off campus unless supervised by a teacher.